GodwinUjeen/pms/README.md

 &emsp;<img src = "https://github.com/GodwinUjeen/pms/blob/master/Screenshots/Student%2013.png" height="280" width="160">

 # Staff View
-&emsp In Staff View Staff's can view their profile and Student's Profile and their Academic details using the app.
+&emsp; In Staff View Staff's can view their profile and Student's Profile and their Academic details using the app.
 The student's list will be found their respective year page .

 &emsp;